NextUrban/Livability_by_Twitter/README.md

 ## 1. Twitter Authentication

-  ### Twitter API data collection
+  ### Twitter API application

-Step 2.
-Creating a Twitter application is in the next process.
+Creating a Twitter application is in the next step.

   * Through applying for a [Twitter developer access](https://developer.twitter.com/en/apply-for-access), four authentication keys would be provided in order to link your program and application.